wallabag/wallabag/docs/en/user/errors_during_fetching.rst

 Or you can also try to fix this problem by yourself (so we can be focused on improving wallabag internally instead of writing siteconfig :) ).

-You can try to see if it works here: `http://f43.me/feed/test <http://f43.me/feed/test>`_ (it uses almost the same système as wallabag to retrieve content).
+You can try to see if it works here: `http://f43.me/feed/test <http://f43.me/feed/test>`_ (it uses almost the same system as wallabag to retrieve content).

-If it works here and not on wallabag, it mean there is something internally in wallabag that breaks the parser (hard to fix: please open an issue about it).
+If it works here and not on wallabag, it means there is something internally in wallabag that breaks the parser (hard to fix: please open an issue about it).

 If it doesn't works, try to extract a site config using: `http://siteconfig.fivefilters.org/ <http://siteconfig.fivefilters.org/>`_ (select which part of the content is actually the content).
 You can `read this documentation before <http://help.fivefilters.org/customer/en/portal/articles/223153-site-patterns>`_.